aramis-lab/clinicadl/docs/index.rst

 ClinicaDL
 =========

-ClinicaDL is an open-source Python library for reproducible deep learning in neuroimaging.
+An open-source Python library for reproducible deep learning in neuroimaging.

 .. grid::